nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 ## Redis PubSub

-Since version 2.0, Redis supports [Publish-Subscribe pattern](http://en.wikipedia.org/wiki/Publish/subscribe) using commands [PUBLISH](https://redis.io/commands/publish), [SUBSCRIBE](https://redis.io/commands/subscribe) and [UNSUBSCRIBE](https://redis.io/commands/unsubscribe).
+Since version 2.0, [Redis](ll) supports [Publish-Subscribe pattern](http://en.wikipedia.org/wiki/Publish/subscribe) using commands [PUBLISH](https://redis.io/commands/publish), [SUBSCRIBE](https://redis.io/commands/subscribe) and [UNSUBSCRIBE](https://redis.io/commands/unsubscribe).
 Read more about it from [Redis Documentation](https://redis.io/topics/pubsub).

-Message can be published via **channels**.
-If we want to send message `"hello listeners"` via channel `myradio`, simply use the `PUBLISH` command
+Messages can be published via **channels**.
+To send the message `"hello listeners"` via channel `myradio` - use the `PUBLISH` command

 ```bash
 PUBLISH myradio "hello listeners"
 ```

-But, a channel is useless if nobody is listening on the other side!
+But, a channel is useless with nobody to listen!
 Open another tab with `redis-cli` and subscribe to the channel `myradio`.

 ```bash
 SUBSCRIBE myradio
 ```

-Now, send the publish command again and watch for the same in the other terminal
+Now, send the publish command again and watch the other terminal.

 ![Redis PubSub in terminal](redis-pubsub-terminal.png)

 ### Combining GraphQL subscription & Redis PubSub

-We can implement GraphQL subscription specification using [Apollo](https://www.apollographql.com/)'s package - [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions).
+GraphQL subscription specification can be implemented using [Apollo](https://www.apollographql.com/)'s package - [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions).

-Using Redis as mediator for publishing events from client to server enables us horizontally scale.
-We can plug in [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) as PubSubEngine interface to `graphql-subscriptions`.
+Using Redis as a mediator for publishing events from client to server enables horizontal scaling.
+The package [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) can be plugged as a PubSubEngine interface to `graphql-subscriptions`.

 ## Sample Implementation

 For full implementation - see [github.com/nowke/realtime-dashboard-demo/](https://github.com/nowke/realtime-dashboard-demo/).
-We will look at the important parts here.

-We're going to build 3 components
+The sample code consists of 3 components,

 * Server
-* Client - user's browser, connects to server
+* Client - user's browser, connects to the server
-* Worker - mocks real events by publishing events to server
+* Worker - mocks real events by publishing events to the server

 ### Server